SURFnet/Stepup-Metadata/README.md

 * *The programs outputs unsigned medatada file in compliance with SAML2 Metadata schema (http://docs.oasis-open.org/security/saml/v2.0/saml-schema-metadata-2.0.xsd) but that does not guarantee proper work of SAML2 softwares.
 Thus, the program relies on the presence of mandatory informations provided by the resource registry API.*

 * The program is delivered with XMLSecTool install and launch scripts (install-xmlsectool.sh and sign-metadata.sh)
-  * XMLSecTool can be installed and used embedded in theStep-up Metadata Generator program
+  * XMLSecTool can be installed and used embedded in the Step-up Metadata Generator program

 The programs use/need: